How to book Greek ferry tickets – Travel tips & info

 Step 5: Fill in your passenger details

-In this step, you’ll just have to fill in your passenger details.
-Specifically, you’ll have to add your first and last name, nationality, and birth date.
+In this step, you’ll just need to enter your passenger details.
+Specifically, you’ll need to add your first and last name, nationality, and date of birth.

-After filling in the data, you’ll have the option to book some extras.
+After entering the data, you’ll have the option to book extras.
 These include extra services, and I must admit I never book them.
-But feel free to check them out and see if it’s something for you.
+But feel free to check them out and see if it’s something you’re interested in.

 It will look like this: